raian0406/raian0406.github.io/_pages/about.md

 Welcome to my webpage!

-RAIAN I'm a third-year PhD student in Applied mathematics and Stochastic optimization at Ecole des Ponts CERMICS under the supervision of <a href="http://cermics.enpc.fr/~jpc/">
+I'm a third-year PhD student in Applied mathematics and Stochastic optimization at Ecole des Ponts CERMICS under the supervision of <a href="http://cermics.enpc.fr/~jpc/">
 Jean-Philippe Chancelier </a>.
-The topic of my thesis is the multistage stochastic optimization of hydrogen supply chains</p>
+The topic of my thesis is the multistage stochastic optimization of hydrogen supply chains.

 Research Topics
 ======